Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Experimental Results

-\paragraph{Average return} Hybrid TD3 achieves the highest final average return across all four tasks.
-The performance gap is most pronounced in the Pick and Put tasks, where the hierarchical nature of the reward and the precision requirements of contact-rich manipulation amplify the consequences of Q-value overestimation.
-HyDATD3, despite having the least negative bias, exhibits unstable training with high variance, consistent with the hypothesis that moving bias toward overestimation is detrimental under heavy domain randomization.
-HyACC and HyTQC achieve moderate performance but converge more slowly and with greater variance than Hybrid TD3, suggesting that their distributional corrections introduce additional instability under the non-stationary distributions induced by full randomization.
-HyDARC shows competitive performance in the simpler Reach task but degrades on the more complex manipulation sequences, indicating limited scalability to dense-reward, multi-stage tasks.
+\paragraph{Average return} Hybrid TD3 achieves the highest final return across all four tasks, with the gap most pronounced in Pick and Put where contact-rich precision amplifies the consequences of overestimation.
+HyDATD3, despite the least negative bias, shows high training variance, confirming that moving bias toward overestimation is detrimental under heavy randomization.
+HyACC and HyTQC converge more slowly with greater variance, while HyDARC is competitive on Reach but degrades on multi-stage tasks.